-Magna is a proven, high-performance 3D printer, providing businesses to deliver products to market in a couple of hours reducing production lag.
+Magna is a proven, high-performance 3D printer, that allows businesses to deliver products to market in a couple of hours reducing production lag.

-the LC Opus 3D printer provides accuracy and speed as Photocentric’s fastest printer yet,
+Furthermore, the LC Opus 3D printer provides accuracy and speed as Photocentric’s fastest printer yet.

 with a cure speed of 2 seconds per layer at 50µm layer thickness.

-It can deliver 22 dental arches in 45 minutes, and as it is open-source, it is adaptable with all resins.
+It can deliver 22 dental arches in 45 minutes, and as it is open-source, it is adaptable to all resins.